 In your email, answer the following 4 questions:

-- Which Google AdWords ad extensions would you use to advertise a dental office?
+- Which Google Ads ad extensions would you use to advertise a dental office?

-- Which Google AdWords conversion types would you set up to track dental office ads?
+- Which Google Ads conversion types would you set up to track dental office ads?

 - How often would you log in to review the campaign?